Forced labor in the Soviet Union: The Soviet Gulag system

-The USSR implemented a series of “labor disciplines” due to the lack of productivity of its Labour force in the early 1930s.
+The USSR implemented a series of “labor disciplinary measures” due to the lack of productivity of its labour force in the early 1930s.
 1.8 million workers were sentenced to 6 months in forced labor with a quarter of their original pay, 3.3 million faced sanctions, and 60k were imprisoned for absentees in 1940 alone.
 The conditions of Soviet workers worsened in WW2 as 1.3 million were punished in 1942, and 1 million each were punished in subsequent 1943 and 1944 with the reduction of 25% of food rations.
-Further more, 460 thousand were imprisoned throughout these years.
+Furthermore, 460 thousand were imprisoned throughout these years.